krisbitney/RepFlowVisualization/README.md

  * "pip3 install --upgrade -r requirements.txt"
  * "python3 app/server.py serve"

-This app was tested with Python 3.7.4.
+This app was tested with Python 3.7.4 on Windows and a Debian-based linux distribution.

+Linux users may need to update gcc (http://gcc.gnu.org/).
+You can update gcc on Debian-based distributions by running "apt-get update && apt-get install gcc".

 Please let me know if you have issues with installation.

 # To Do
 * Implement features to simulate future reputation distributions